imbimboluciano/ForumCinema/README.md

 # MovieCinemaClub

 MovieCinemaClub is a review forums app.
 You have to register in this app to publish review, to vote and comment user's review (like/unlike).
-Users can also create private group where share news and polls.
+Users can also create private group where share news and polls (In this moment only creators of group can share news and create polls).

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.